JeffGiroux/f5_terraform/Azure/Route_Server/README.md

 ## TEST your setup:

-View the created objects in Azure Portal
+View the created objects in Azure Portal.

+View BPG peering on the Azure Route Server object in the portal - https://aka.ms/routeserver

 ## Cleanup